j h h l . n e t |

 The two smaller circles set the color of the string areas and chord buttons.
 Two contrasting colors are used in these cases.
 Touching and selecting with the double ringed circle will set both of these colors symmetrically.
 Touching the single circle will set just that color alone.
 You can similarly set the saturation semi independently or independently for these colors.

 Around the edges are refinements in saturation and value for the selected colors.

 The pairs of colors on the top left and right set the colors of the chord buttons.
 The top is the color of an unpressed button, the bottom is the color of a pressed button.
 You have two color choices for buttons (left and right).

-PolyHarp creates virtual strings in recatangles called String Areas.
-There can be many string areas on the screen, and each area has the following properties:
+PolyHarp creates virtual strings in four-sided shapes called String Areas.
+There can be many string areas on the screen, not just one!
+In Edit Mode, you can configure these String Areas, and each area has the following properties:

-When you push a ChordBar, all the strings in all the String Areas are activated that correspond to the resolved notes in that chord, and strumming the strings in one area does not also strum the strings in another area, even if they are the same "note".
-It's as if they are on different channels.
+ChordBars now can be associated to all string areas or any combination of 8 of them (internally, more, but just 8 in the interface).
+When you push a ChordBar, all the strings in the String Areas are affected that correspond to the resolved notes in that chord, and strumming the strings in one area does not also strum the strings in another area, even if they are the same "note".
+It's as if they are on different channels or are separate devices!

 This is a special control for setting the distribution of strings in a course.
 Normally, a string is one string that is set to a determined frequency.
 You can make it so that a "string" is actually a set of strings, either randomly or equally spaced.